aimanameenmohammed/Paper-Ston-Scissor-Game-V1.0/README.md

 ## 🎮 Player Choice

-For every round, the player is asked to choose one of the available options:
+For every round, the player is asked to choose one of the available options.

+The program accepts three game choices:

     [1] Paper
     [2] Stone
     [3] Scissor

-The program validates the entered value to ensure that the selected number represents a valid game choice.
+The input is validated to ensure that the selected value represents a valid game choice.

 ---